Flavoring-related Lung Disease

 Background and Purpose

-The purpose of this OHB project is to determine how widespread diacetyl-related lung disease is in California, to recommend ways to prevent the disease in workers who make or use food flavorings, and to ensure that affected employers, workers, and health care providers have the information they need to recognize and prevent future cases.
+The purpose of the OHB project was to determine how widespread diacetyl-related lung disease is in California, to recommend ways to prevent the disease in workers who make or use food flavorings, and to ensure that affected employers, workers, and health care providers have the information they need to recognize and prevent future cases.

 To address this serious hazard OHB:

-- Is working with Cal/OSHA Consultation Service to evaluate respiratory health and chemical exposures at California companies that make flavorings;
+- Worked with Cal/OSHA Consultation Service to evaluate respiratory health and chemical exposures at California companies that make flavorings;

 - Convened a group of medical experts to develop guidelines doctors can use to follow flavoring workers and detect lung disease related to their work;